-At January 31, 2021, the Company estimated that the fair value of the reclamation obligation is \$38,340 (2020 - \$nil).
+At January 31, 2022, the Company estimated that the fair value of the reclamation obligation is \$38,157 (2021 - \$38,340).
 The fair value of the liability was determined to be equal to the estimated reclamation costs.
 Due to the early stage of the project, the Company is unable to predict with any precision the timing of the cashflow related to the reclamation activities.